Fibroblast growth factor receptor 3: Glioblastoma

 FGFR3-TACC3 fusions have been identified as the primary mitogenic drivers in a subset of glioblastomas (approximately 4%) and other gliomas and may be associated with slightly improved overall survival.
 The FGFR3-TACC3 fusion represents a possible therapeutic target in glioblastoma.

 Achondroplasia

 Achondroplasia is a dominant genetic disorder caused by mutations in FGFR3 that make the resulting protein overactive.
 Individuals with these mutation have a head size that is larger than normal and are significantly shorter in height.
 Only a single copy of the mutated FGFR3 gene results in achondroplasia.
 It is generally caused by spontaneous mutations in germ cells; roughly 80 percent of the time, parents with children that have this disorder are normal size.

 Thanatophoric dysplasia

-Thanatophoric dysplasia is a genetic disorder caused by gain-of-function mutations in FGFR3 that is often fatal during the perinatal period because the child cannot breathe.
+Thanatophoric dysplasia is a genetic disorder caused by mutations in FGFR3 that is often fatal.
 There are two types.
-TD type I is caused by a stop codon mutation that is located in part of the gene coding for the extracellular domain of the protein.
-TD type II is a result of a substitution in a Lys650Glu which is located in the tyrosine kinase area of FGFR3.
+TD type I is caused by a premature stop codon mutation.
+TD type II is a result of the Lys650Glu missense mutation which is located in the tyrosine kinase region of FGFR3.